 With that said, there would have been no way that the horror story of Dracula would of made it to Romania, due to the controlled environment of the communist party.
 Also, the novel with it’s horrendous vampire character would have been a negative impact on Romania.

 Truth be told, Bran Castle in Transylvania is nothing extraordinary in the sense that it has no relation to Dracula, as I had mentioned above.
-From what I have been told, it was a fortress that was chosen for tourism.
-It is a remarkable fortress in architecture and had a small tie with Vlad the Impaler, as he was imprisoned here for a bit of time.
-Although, I have also read in other sources that Vlad, had never been to the fortress but still was allied with Bran and Brasov.
-There are also no real ties to Dracula or vampires only that it is in Transylvania and written in Bram Stoker’s novel.
+From what I learned, it was a fortress that was chosen for tourism.
+It is a remarkable fortress in architecture, and had a small tie with Vlad the Impaler, as he was imprisoned here for a bit of time.
+Although I have also read in other sources that Vlad, had never been to the fortress but still was allied with Bran and Brasov.
+There are also no real ties to Dracula or vampires only that it is in Transylvania, and written in Bram Stoker’s novel.

 I did say that I passed on the Transylvania tees and Dracula trinkets, but I did not pass up on a food vendor.
 I spotted local sausages being grilled, which intrigued me more than souvenirs.
 They asked if I wanted a double, so of course I said “YES!”.
 It is up to you, but I say pass on the Dracula souvenirs and go for the double sausage sandwich instead.